tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/internships.md

     ```
 6. Save the file.

-7. Run `yard preview` on the terminal to see the changes made in your local environment.
+7. Run `yarn dev` on the terminal to see the changes made in your local environment.

-**On executing the above steps, the individual car**ds look like this:
+**On executing the above steps, the individual cards look like this:**

 import cardImg from "../components/assets/companyCard.png";